-The State of Oregon is making an outstanding effort to extend health care to the poor, does its own Part-D (prescription coverage) insurance which is open to everyone, and publishes an excellent guide book to help sort out the many insurance offerings which overwhelm us through the Senior Health Insurance Benefits Assistance (SHIBA) department.
-If you get a copy, I caution that costs/rates vary widely across the United States, and even within Oregon.
+The State of Oregon is making an outstanding effort to extend health care to the poor, does its own prescription discount card which is open to everyone.
+Read about it in the Oregon guide book, obtained from the Senior Health Insurance Benefits Assistance (SHIBA) department. which helps us sort out the overwhelmingly many insurance offerings.
+(Costs/rates vary widely across the United States, within Oregon, and with time.)

 You can download the current version of the SHIBA guide as a PDF from:

-* The price for a (privately administered) "Medicare Advantage" plan can look very attractive: maybe $80/month (plus the insurance company gets your Medicare Part B premium), but in my opinion, it's fraught with perils and "gotchas" in the form of co-pays, "co-insurance", big deductibles, "we won't pay because you forgot to get prior authorization" --and that might apply even to "in-network" care providers (read the fine print).
+* The price for a (privately administered) "Medicare Advantage" plan can look very attractive: maybe $24/month (plus the insurance company gets your Medicare Part B premium), but in my opinion, it's fraught with perils and "gotchas" in the form of co-pays, "co-insurance", big deductibles, "we won't pay because you forgot to get prior authorization" --and that might apply even to "in-network" care providers (read the fine print).
 (In Oregon, at least, it appears to be your primary care provider's responsibility and liability to get those pre-approvals, but find out for sure.)

 * Perhaps the best route is to pick a good medigap company when you're 65 years old --one that doesn't up your rates with advancing age, and stay with it.
 (Update: "community based", instead of "age based" medigap plans are pretty rare.)

 * And here's Dr. David Belk's 2nd opinion --about the advisability of taking out a supplemental plan.